 B. Committee on Audit Review.
-The Committee on Audit Review shall consist of three members appointed by the Board of Directors at the Annual Meeting of the Board of Directors of the Corporation to serve between Annual Assemblies of Delegates for three-year staggered terms.
+The Committee on Audit Review shall consist of three members appointed by the Board of Directors of the Corporation at the Annual Meeting of the Board of Directors of the Corporation to serve between Annual or Biennial Assemblies of Delegates for three-year or four-year staggered terms.
 Current officers or Directors are not eligible to serve on the Committee on Audit Review.
 The senior member shall serve as Chair.
 It shall be the duty of this committee to:

 Discuss with the auditors the scope and results of their examinations, establish and maintain an open line of communication between the Board of Directors and the auditors,